COVID-19 claims 1st victim in B.C. and Canada | CBC News

 1st COVID-19-related death in Canada recorded in B.C.

-Five more cases of the viral infection have been confirmed in B.C., bringing the provincial total to 32.
+B.C. confirmed five new coronavirus infections on Monday, bringing the provincial total to 32.

-"This is obviously a very sad day for all of us, but especially for the family and loved ones of the man who passed away at the Lynn Valley care home," said B.C.
-Health Minister Adrian Dix.
+According to Henry, four people in B.C. who contracted the coronavirus earlier have fully recovered.
+A woman in her 80s remains in the intensive care unit at Vancouver Hospital in stable condition.

-On the weekend, Dix urged British Columbians to avoid travelling on cruise ships, a message that was reinforced earlier Monday by Canada's chief public health officer Theresa Tam.
+On the weekend, Dix urged British Columbians to avoid travelling on cruise ships, a message that was repeated earlier Monday by Canada's chief public health officer Theresa Tam.

 "I've asked Canadians to think twice about being on cruise ships.
 Today, the Public Health Agency of Canada is recommending that Canadians avoid all cruise ship travel due to COVID-19," Tam said.